 What to look for in a provider

-When it comes time to evaluate employer of record providers, there are some qualities to keep in mind to help protect your organization.
+When it comes time to evaluate EOR providers, there are some qualities to keep in mind to help protect your organization.

 Of utmost importance is the extent of the provider’s knowledge in the countries you’re targeting for expansion.
 One way to gauge this is by finding out how long the provider has been in the country and whether it has a direct entity and is not just relying on local partnerships.
 You can ask the provider: